Playing Democracy 2.0

 The rules affect paddle size, position, size of playing field and how many can participate, directly affecting the game environment and player dynamics.
 Players can choose to cooperate with each other, they can modify the rules individually and collectively or violate them, which could cause the game to fall apart.

 As the game is played, with varying rules and democracy parameters, the national anthem of a country with a related political situation can be heard, reflecting the current game’s supposed democratic state.
-The data is drawn from the IDEA’s Global State of Democracy Report 2023.
-At the end of each game, the game boards and rulesets for the last 9 games are displayed, along with each one’s democratic index.
+The data is drawn from the IDEA’s Global State of Democracy Report.
+A ‘collapse state’ activates when the system becomes highly undemocratic, causing the game visibility to be obscured.

 Playing Democracy 2.0 encourages people to question their understanding of the values and beliefs we live in and how we shape our social structure through social play.
 It brings into question ideas around social structures, our collective responsibility and agency in participating, the implications of consensus and our interactions with each other.